XPRESSyourself/XPRESSpipe/docs/content/analysis.rst

 Metagene Analysis
 =================================
 | Analyze each sequencing sample to ensure equal distribution of reads across all transcripts.
 Can be useful in identifying 5' or 3' biases in sequence preparation.
+| Requires a transcriptome-mapped BAM files, which can be output by `STAR <https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf>`_ and are automatically output during any XPRESSpipe alignment run.

 .. code-block:: shell